celestialfault/Swift-Cogs/README.md

 #### Additional Notes

+- Your bot *must* be able to read message history, otherwise this cog will silently fail to work with no proper explanation given.
 - This cog creates a message update task for each guild the bot is present in that has a starboard channel setup
 - This cog may use a fair amount of memory on larger bots, due to the various internal caches
 </details>